 Finally, you can ask your doctor to test your thyroid hormone levels.
 If they find that you have low levels of thyroid hormones, it’s a good indication that your thyroid isn’t functioning properly and could be the cause of your hair loss.

 The thyroid gland is located in the front of the neck and produces hormones that regulate many body functions, including metabolism.
 Thyroid problems can occur when the gland doesn’t produce enough hormones (hypothyroidism) or when it produces too much (hyperthyroidism).
-Early warning signs of thyroid problems can include fatigue, weight gain or loss, dry skin, brittle nails, hair loss, muscle aches and joint pain.
+Early warning signs of thyroid problems can include fatigue, weight gain or loss, dry skin, brittle nails, hair loss, muscle aches, and joint pain.
+If you experience any of these symptoms, it’s important to see your doctor for a diagnosis.

-Can Thyroid Related Hair Loss Be Reversed?
+Can Thyroid-Related Hair Loss Be Reversed?

 Credit: www.medicalnewstoday.com